-It’s a triple whammy for gardeners.
+Heat and drought are a double whammy for gardeners.

-Luckily for gardeners, there’s something they can do about the plants they see wilting in the heat.
+Luckily, there’s something they can do about the plants they see wilting in the heat.

 All they have to do is make a few simple changes in plant selection, maintenance and garden design, says David Ellis, editor of the American Horticultural Society’s bimonthly magazine, American Gardener.